-Fourty-one years ago, Pat Craig had an audacious idea to rescue exotic
+Fourty-three years ago, Pat Craig had an audacious idea to rescue exotic

 animals living in inhumane conditions in the United States.
 Today, you can visit

 When Pat Craig was 19, he visited a friend who worked as a zoo groundskeeper in North Carolina.
-His friend showed him the back of zoo where Tigers and Lions sat in small cages far away from the crowds.
+His friend showed him the back of the zoo where Tigers and Lions sat in small cages far away from the crowds.
 They were “surplus” animals, meaning the zoo

 had no place to put them.